TUDelft-PRIME-Books/Linear-Algebra/Chapter3/Injectivity_and_surjectivity.md

-# Injectivity, Surjectivity, and Bijectivity
+# Injectivity, surjectivity, and bijectivity

 Since matrices correspond to linear transformations, we can translate questions about matrices to questions about linear transformations.
 For example: under what conditions on $A$ is the system $A\vect{x}=\vect{b}$ consistent for all $\vect{b}$?
 This question, which deals with a matrix $A$, is equivalent to the following question about linear transformations: when is every element in the codomain of a linear tranformation the image of some element in the domain?